 How do we get rid of it?

-We need to get glyphosate out of the food chain, water, soil, air, and oceans.
+We must get glyphosate out of the food chain, water, soil, air, and oceans

 Ultimately this comes down to banning it, which means putting pressure on our governments to do that.

-But industry wields power and there is profit-fueled and well-organized resistance to banning it.
+But industry wields power.
+A profit-fueled and well-organized industry resists banning glyphosate.

-We also have to make sure that, once the production of glyphosate is stopped, farmers don’t swap out glyphosate for even more toxic chemicals.
+We also have to make sure that, once we stop the production of glyphosate, farmers don’t swap out glyphosate for equally toxic chemicals.

 Regenerative agriculture focuses on enriching soil and increasing biodiversity with best practices, not poisons.
 Regenerative agriculture leads to plants containing more nutrients and soils storing more carbon and water.
-But conventional farmers who are used to dousing their fields in toxic chemicals will need a lot of support to change their practices.
+But conventional farmers who douse their fields in toxic chemicals will need a lot of support to change their practices.

 The healthiest food comes from farms with regenerative practices.
 When more consumers buy organic, more farmers adopt organic farming.
-If enough people switch to organic, it will become much cheaper for all.
+If enough people switch to organic, it will become cheaper for everyone.

 Moms Across America is a non-profit working hard to get glyphosate out of the food supply.